Universal Complexity Bounds Based on Value Iteration for Stochastic Mean Payoff Games and Entropy Games: Introduction

+Another approach to compute the mean payoff is based on {\em relative value iteration} combined with Krasnoselskii--Mann damping~\cite{baillonbruck}, see~\cite{stott2020}.
+Corollary~14 of \cite{stott2020} entails that as soon as the ergodic eigenproblem is solvable, we can get an $\epsilon$-approximation of the mean payoff as well as an approximate optimality certificate in $O(1/\epsilon^2)$ iterations.
+In contrast, the present \cref{pr:approx_constant_value} does not require this eigenproblem to be solvable (we only need the mean payoff to be independent of the initial state), while getting bound of $O(1/\epsilon)$.
+Under a restrictive assumption, requiring every pair of policies of the two players to yield a unichain transition matrix, this bound has been recently refined in~\cite{akian2023} to $O(|\log\epsilon|)$.\todo[color=red!30]{SG: reference to \cite{akian2023} added following suggestion of RK} See \cref{rk-comparewithkm,rk-concurrent} for a more detailed comparison with relative Krasnoselskii--Mann iteration.
 We build on the operator approach for zero-sum games, see~\cite{bewley_kohlberg,Ney03,RS01}.
 Our study of entropy games is inspired by the works of Asarin et al.~\cite{asarin_entropy} and Akian et al.~\cite{entropygamejournal}.
 We rely on the existence of optimal positional strategies for entropy games, established in~\cite{entropygamejournal} by an o-minimal geometry approach~\cite{bolte2013}, and also on results of non-linear Perron--Frobenius theory, especially the Collatz--Wielandt variational formulation of the escape rate of an order preserving and additively homogeneous mapping~\cite{nussbaum,gaubert_gunawardena,polyhedra_equiv_mean_payoff,agn}.

 The present work, providing complexity bounds based on value iteration, grew out from an effort to understand the surprising speed of value iteration on random stochastic games examples arising from tropical geometry~\cite{issac2016jsc}, by investigating suitable notions of condition numbers~\cite{mtns2018}.
-An initial version of some of the present results (concerning turn based stochastic games) appeared in the PhD thesis of one of the authors~\cite{skomra_phd}.
+An initial version of some of the present results (concerning turn-based stochastic games) appeared in the PhD thesis of one of the authors~\cite{skomra_phd}, moroever, an announcement of the present results appeared in the conference paper~\cite{icalp2022}.